 In Enterococcus faecalis or E faecium, vancomycin resistance is usually associated with the presence of the vanA or vanB genes.
 The presence of these genes is detected by a molecular method in this assay.

 Positive test results indicate the presence of either the vanA or vanB gene, which confers vancomycin resistance in Enterococcus faecalis and Enterococcus faecium (and occasionally other organisms).
 Patients with a positive test result should be placed in isolation or cohorted with other vancomycin-resistant enterococci (VRE) carriers according to the institution's infection control practices.

-A negative result indicates the absence of detectable vanA or vanB DNA in the specimen but does not rule out carrier status as false negative results may occur due to inhibition of PCR, sequence variability underlying primers and/or probes, or the presence of VRE in quantities less than the limit of detection of the assay.
-In the rare event that PCR testing appears to be negative but there is evidence of PCR inhibition, the result will read "PCR inhibition present"; in such a case, a new specimen should be submitted for repeat testing.
+A negative result indicates the absence of detectable vanA or vanB DNA in the specimen but does not rule-out carrier status as false-negative results may occur due to inhibition of PCR, sequence variability underlying primers or probes, or the presence of VRE in quantities less than the limit of detection of the assay.
+In the rare event that PCR testing appears to be negative but there is evidence of PCR inhibition, the result will read "PCR inhibition present," in such a case, a new specimen should be submitted for repeat testing.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances